Engineering Notes

 $$P(A \succ B) = \frac{\exp(R(A))}{\exp(R(A)) + \exp(R(B))}$$

-This is the backbone of how ChatGPT, Claude, and other aligned LLMs are trained — a direct descendant of IRL.
+This is the backbone of how ChatGPT, Claude, and other aligned LLMs are trained.
+It is a direct descendant of IRL.

 Event-Driven Integration: In agent frameworks, the learned reward can serve as an evaluation function in planner-executor loops, scoring candidate plans by how well they align with inferred human preferences.